VoronDesign/Voron-Documentation/tuning/sensorless.md

 ### Stock Klipper

-In this path, you will need to download some macros dependong on your printer.
+In this path, you will need to download some macros depending on your printer.
 If you do not have a v0 or a 2.4, you can tweak whichever makes the most sense for you.
 When in doubt, ask in the Voron Discord channel for your printer

 1. Create a new file in the location of your choosing named `homing.cfg`
 2. Open another browser tab and open [this](https://github.com/EricZimmerman/Voron24/blob/PreKlippain/macros/helpers/homing.cfg) page if you have a 2.4, or [this](https://github.com/EricZimmerman/Voron02/blob/PreKlippain/macros/helpers/homing.cfg) page if you have a v0.